ruijarimba/azure-pipelines-guidelines/guidelines/variables/consider-read-only-variables.md

 ## Reason

-Read-only variables can:

-- Help prevent accidental modification
-- Make it clear that the value is not supposed to be changed during the execution of the pipeline.
+Read-only variables can prevent accidental modification and clearly indicate that the value should not change during pipeline execution.

 ## Example